christophstrasen/WorldObserver/docs/observations/reactivex_primer.md

 ```

 ### 7) `tap`: debug without changing the stream

+ReactiveX docs note: in many implementations this operator is called `do`: https://reactivex.io/documentation/operators/do.html

 `tap` lets you run a function “in the middle” of a pipeline without changing what flows downstream.